mth-bou/githreads/README.md

 This project is a replica of the Githreads social network for developers and is built with React and Next.js.

+You can use SQLite or other database provider to connect your app.

+I used postgreSQL on [neon.tech](https://neon.tech) and [vercel](https://vercel.com) for deployment : you can check a demo following this url : [https://githreads-mthb.vercel.app/](https://githreads-mthb.vercel.app/)

 ## Learn More

 To learn more about Next.js, take a look at the following resources: